-The seventies hippie style didn’t go away, it just came back as “boho.”
+The seventies hippie style didn’t go away, it just came back as “boho chic.”
 Rich color, mixed-media, wonderful textures, and a loose, unstructured feel are hallmarks of “bohemian fashion.”
 Our little shoulder bags fit right in.
 The focal point is the stack of five gorgeous ribbons from Renaissance Ribbons.
-They provide the artistry and beautifully divide the silk dupioni of the top from the faux suede and fringe of the bottom.
-A ring of decorative stitching at the top of each bag finishes off the boho blend.
+They provide the artistry and beautifully divide the silk dupioni on the top from the faux suede and fringe on the bottom.
+A ring of Decorative Stitching at the top of each bag finishes off the boho blend.
 Our selection of ribbons was built on a Flora and Fauna theme for each bag.

 Our Flora and Fauna ribbon stacks are a mixture of patterns from several Renaissance Ribbons designers in a variety of widths (1½” and ⅝” on the Flora bag and 1½” and ⅜” on the Fauna bag).
 You can always count on Renaissance Ribbons to have the most beautiful collections from top designers.
-We added several colors of Renaissance Ribbons‘ beautiful 1″ French Grosgrain Ribbon.
+We also added several colors of Renaissance Ribbons’ beautiful 1″ French Grosgrain Ribbon.
 Can you spot the furry fauna in the photo above?